bhavya9107/blog-1/_posts/2018-06-13-javaScript-1.md

 ---
 Hi 👋 !
 Welcome to JFS <br>
 So from today I would be starting a tutorial series on JavaScript.
-This Tutorial is focused on giving a quick start to **aspiring Javascript Developers** so that they can leave away their hesitation or break the dead lock and start learning now.
+This Tutorial is focused on giving a quick start to **aspiring JavaScript Developers** so that they can leave away their hesitation or break the dead lock and start learning now.

 JavaScript has eventually evolved into being a language rather than just a scripting tool.
 So Focus of the Tutorial would be on the giving reader the fundamentals of programming while having fun on web 😎✌!!